"The curious paradox is that when I accept myself as I am, I can change."

 All of the premises are accessible.
 There is a lift to the first floor of the building where the majority of our sessions take place.

 There is on-site parking just outside the main entrance.
 However, this can get very busy during certain times of the week, so we cannot guarantee there will always be a space available.
-There is on-road parking along East Chadley Lane and a designated car park on Post Street named Post Street car park, PE29 2QA, which is free of charge and less than a 10 minute walk.
+There is on-road parking along East Chadley Lane and a designated car park on Post Street named Post Street car park, PE29 2QA, which is free of charge and less

 We believe in promoting client autonomy and we encourage people to trust themselves on when it is the right time to pause or conclude our work together.